xformerfhs/hashvalue/README.md

 If the headers are not wanted the `noheader` option can be used:

 ```
-hashvalue -source "There should be a meaning." --noheaders
+hashvalue --source "There should be a meaning." --noheaders
 ```

 This prints the following output: